0xKubitus/2022-06-02_AJAX-Email-Project/README.md

 <br/>

-You can now open your browser on: "http://localhost:3000/" to try out my ***Email Viewer*** using AJAX on a Rails 5 app!
+You can now open your browser on: "http://localhost:3000/" to try out my ***Email Inbox Viewer*** app using AJAX on a Rails 5!

 <br/>